-If you're currently running Windows 10 version 1507, version 1511, version 1607, version 1703 or version 1709, you can expect to receive a notification that states that your device must have the latest security updates installed and then offers to update your device.
+If you're currently running Windows 10 version 1507, version 1511, version 1607, version 1703, version 1709, or version 1803, you can expect to receive a notification that states that your device must have the latest security updates installed and then offers to update your device.

 To check your version of Windows 10 in the search box on the taskbar, type winver and then select Winver to open About Windows.
 To learn how to update to the latest version of Windows, or learn more about the “end of service” status for these versions of Windows 10, see the frequently asked questions.